 If you’re visiting Lisbon, it is only natural that you‘re interested in to getting to know Lisbon’s gastronomy by tasting local delicacies.
 But this post is a bit different.
 We want to highlight 5 terraces with a fabulous view over Lisbon, to share with you.
 Since we are very close to Valentine’s Day, you can follow these suggestions to commemorate this day of the celebration of love.
 In terms of gastronomy and environment they are varied and quite different between them.
-Restaurant Hua Ta Li Terrace of the Restaurant Hua Tai Li As the name suggests,…
+Keep in mind that in the meantime the restaurants in these locations might’ve changed.
+However, the view is still…

 Gastronomy: Lisbon, a Great Destination for Foodies